 I would never have been so at ease around Liam if I’d known that Jakob suspected him.

+Oh, holy hell.
 What if that’s exactly why Jakob had kept me in the dark?
 We’d only really known each other for a few days.
 How could he trust that I’d keep my trap shut about his suspicions?
 Or be convincing enough to fool Liam into thinking I was comfortable around him?

-The more I thought about it, the more I understood Jakob’s behavior.
-A “good” man, a “decent” man would have told me everything up front and let me decide for myself how involved I wanted to be.
-Jakob had already confirmed that he was neither of those things.
+The more I thought about it, the more I thought I understood Jakob’s behavior.
+A “good” man, a “decent” man, would have told me everything up front and let me decide for myself how involved I wanted to be.
+Jakob already confirmed that he was neither of those things.
 And if our roles were reversed, would I have trusted a strange man with all of that?
 I thought about it for less than a minute before I had to admit the answer was a resounding NOPE.

 I glanced sideways at Jakob.
 “Please tell me you’ve never gotten a tattoo here.”